Deployment Lifecycle

 The Current Deployment section of your App Page represents your latest production deployment.

-When you push a new commit to any branch that is not main
+When you push commits to any branch other thanmain

 The Other Deployments section of your App Page is where you can find preview deployments.